0x1hue/DockerNode/README.md

 # Dockerized Node.js local development environment

 Isolate your Node.js processes.
-This could be used for running a local dev server like or Vite or Next.js.
+This could be used for running a local dev server like Vite, Next.js or Nest.js.

 ## Reasoning